aadya9921/VSD-FPGA-INTERNSHIP/TASK1/README.md

 3. Higher optimization levels can improve performance but may make the generated assembly harder to understand.

 ### KEYWORDS
+- #### riscv64-unknown-elf-gcc
+  It is the RISC-V cross-compiler used to compile C/C++ programs into executable code for a RISC-V processor.
+It is part of the RISC-V GNU Toolchain.

 - #### -O1
   -O1 is a compiler optimization level that performs basic optimizations to improve execution speed and reduce code size.